Exhibition Blocks

 Starting Blocks

-In this guide, we’ll add Blocks to an exhibition called Over the Moon.
-We selected EXH-1 as the type, for a minimal, clear, and focused look.
-We'll begin on the homepage with 3 Blocks (an Image Block, a Header Block, and a Text Block, respectively) and some placeholder content to help us get started.
+In this guide, we’ll be adding Blocks to an exhibition called Over the Moon.
+We selected EXH-1 as the exhibition type for a minimal, clear, and focused look.

 Block UI

-Let’s select the Image Block to get acclimated with the interface.
-You'll see the Block Bar (A) at left and the Universal Editor (B) at right.
-Both elements appear when you select any Block.
+Click the Image Block to get better acclimated with the interface.
+You'll see the Block Bar (the black tab) at left and the Floating Editor at right.
+Both elements appear when you select or add any Block.

 The Block Bar

-We’ll begin with the Block Bar, which appears in the upper left hand corner of every block.
+The Block Bar appears in the upper left corner of every block.

-C. The dragger icon (6 dots) lets you drag the Block to another location.
+A. The dragger icon (6 dots, at left) lets you drag the Block to another location.

-D. The ellipsis icon (3 horizontal dots) opens a menu with options to move, copy, duplicate, or delete the Block.
+C. The menu has options to add, copy, cut, duplicate, move, or delete the Block.

-When you copy a Block, you can paste it anywhere; when you duplicate it, it creates a duplicate below the current Block.
+When you copy a Block, you can paste it anywhere; when you cut it, it's removed from its current position, and you'll have the option to paste it elsewhere; and when you duplicate it, it creates a duplicate below the current Block.

-The Universal Editor appears when you click on any Block.
-You can relocate it anywhere on your screen for ease of use and access.
-Close it by clicking the X in the upper right.
+The Floating Editor appears when you click on any Block.
+You can relocate it on your screen, or dock it at left or right, for ease of use and access.
+Close it by clicking the X in the upper right corner.

-Your options, advanced options, and animation options will change depending on the type of Block.
-For example, for an Image Block, in the Properties Tab you'll see menu items for Source (where you choose your image); Display (where you select display options); Spacing (where you adjust padding); Link (where you can add a link); and Metadata (where you can add a display name).
+Block options will change according to the type of Block.
+For example, for an Image Block, in the left tab, you'll see menu items for Source (where you choose your image); Display (where you select display options); Layout (where you position elements and adjust padding); Typography (where you style captions); and Link (where you can add a link).

 E. Properties Tab